simply-piyush/simply-piyush/README.md

 I’m someone who learns by building real things.

-💻 I use AI daily to debug, optimize, and accelerate development 📚 Preparing for GATE while strengthening core CS fundamentals ⚡ Turning ideas into projects instead of just thinking about them 🔍 Curious about how things actually work under the hood
+📚 Preparing for GATE while strengthening core CS fundamentals ⚡ Turning ideas into projects instead of just thinking about them 🔍 Curious about how things actually work under the hood